stephenlb/webrtc-sdk/README.md

 var sesionPeerConnection = session.pc;
 ```

-### WebRTC Adding Custom STUN Servers
+### WebRTC Adding Custom STUN and TURN Servers

-> You may desire to add your own custom stun servers by using
+> You may desire to add your own custom stun or turn servers by using
 the `servers` parameter on initialization.
 For example http://xirsys.com/ offers paid-stun solution.